 She can use other dough colors such as red and green too as what shown below.
 This dough can get hard easily so it is best to place back into the container with the cover on.

-Doily Poking- I gave her a round cute doily and marked a green circle in it.
-She will follow the green mark using a jumbo push pin.
+Doily Poking- I gave her a round cute doily and mark a neon green circle.
+She then trace poke the green mark using a jumbo push pin.
 This activity is great for enhancing the hand muscles for pincer grip.
-This is an excellent way in preparation to hold the pencil correctly.
-I started to introduce this activity to my daughter lately when she was 33 months.
-A close supervision is needed.
+An excellent way in preparation to hold the pencil correctly.
+I started to introduce this activity to my daughter when she was thirty three months although this is best suited for a four year olds.
+A close supervision is needed for toddlers.

 Salt & Pepper Shaker Easter Eggs- She scoop beach sand and put it in each eggs, then she will shake it pretending its a salt and pepper shaker!
 Your kids will love this too.